yakkomajuri/yakkomajuri.github.io/pages/blog/language-information-density.md

 Now, at this point I will mention once again that a true analysis of efficiency should be much more nuanced, and it's not something I'd be able to undertake.

-A friend, upon hearing about this idea, said the only thing I'm really measuring is efficiency from the perspective of printer ink.
+In fact, a friend, upon hearing about this idea, said the only thing I'm really measuring is efficiency from the perspective of printer ink.
 But so be it, I'll measure that.

 ## Approach

-This post is bound to get long, so I'll spare many of the details here.
+This post is bound to be long, so I'll spare many of the details here.
 But essentially, in order to test this out, I did the following:

 **1: Selected a snippet of text that I would be likely to find good translations for in various languages**